 You might have noticed, the labels on your food have a new look.
 Since summer 2018 the change got implemented gradually.
 Smaller companies have a grace period to switch over to the new labels but most larger companies have already transferred.

-Athletes have to make sure they get enough healthy carbs, lean protein, good quality fats and not over-consume saturated fats, cholesterol, and added sugars.
-Without looking at the food’s nutritional panel, it might be hard to judge what is considered healthy and what is less ideal.
+Any active person has to make sure they get enough healthy carbs, lean protein, good quality fats and not over-consume saturated fats, cholesterol, and added sugars.
+Without looking at the food’s nutritional panel, it might be hard to judge what is considered healthy and what should be avoided.

 For some consumers – athletes and health seekers alike – it was simply too confusing.
 For example, not everybody got the meaning of %DV (percent of Daily Value) correctly.
 It should help you to understand the nutrition information relatively to a standardized daily diet.
 Or it was not highlighting the amount of calories properly.